keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 #### Using primary keys
 In the above example, you can see that the `primary-address` table contains an auto-generated key to link back to users.
-This is unnecessary, because you can safely link to the user ID.
+This is unnecessary because you can safely link to the user ID.
 To do this, you only need to specify the primary key for the table:

 {% highlight json %}